ANGulchenko/whatmade/README.md

 ## Nuances?

-Whomade uses the Linux fanotify API, which can be a bit… unusual and doesn’t always behave as you might expect.
+Whatmade uses the Linux fanotify API, which can be a bit… unusual and doesn’t always behave as you might expect.
 At present, the daemon doesn’t strictly detect file **creation** events.
 Instead, it logs processes that **access** files (applying some trivial filters like analyzing the age of file), which can